 The early church was axial, that is, it had a central tower between the nave and chancel (destroyed in 1663) but no transepts.
 The nave was initially unaisled but a south aisle was added in the late fourteenth century.

 The building has been much altered over the years; for example, in the mid-nineteenth century the tower was modified and a broach spire added.
 A piscina in the south wall of the nave aisle with a trefoiled head is early fourteenth-century whilst the camber-beam roof in the nave with highly decorated panels dates to the early sixteenth century.

-The remains of a two-storey structure lies to the north of the church; it probably dates to the early fourteenth century but has been modified significantly.
+The remains of a two-storey structure lie to the north of the church.
+This structure probably dates to the early fourteenth century but has been modified significantly.
 Original features include a five-bay vaulted undercroft and two doorways on the east of the building.